Mwezé Ngangura

 Mwezé Ngangura (born 7 October 1950) is a film director from the Democratic Republic of the Congo (DRC).
+Considered a pioneer of Congolese filmmaking, he is known for the classic La Vie est Belle (1987), the first feature film made in the DRC.

-Early years
+Early life and education

-Mwezé Ngangura was born in Bukavu, DRC on 7 October 1950.
+Mwezé Ngangura was born in Bukavu, Democratic Republic of Congo (then called Belgian Congo) on 7 October 1950.

-At the age of twenty he won a scholarship to go to Belgium and study at the Institut des arts de diffusion, graduating in 1975.
+At the age of twenty he won a scholarship to study in Belgium, with the criteria that he had to pursue an area of study not available in Zaire.
+There were no Congolese film schools at the time, and interested in filmmaking, Ngangura went on to pursue film studies at the Institut des Arts de Diffusion in Louvain-la-Neuve, graduating in 1975.

-While a student he made two short films, Tamtam-Electronique and Rhythm and blood.
+While a student he made two short films, Tamtam-Electronique (1973) and Rhythm and blood (1975).

+Career

+Early career

-Returning to Zaire in 1976 he became a lecturer at three colleges in Kinshasa: the National Institute of Arts (INA), Institute of Science and Information Technologies (ISTI) and Studio-School of the Voice of Zaire (SEVOZA).
+After completeing his studies in Belgium, Ngangura returned to Zaire in 1976 and became a lecturer at the National Institute of Arts (INA) in Kinshasa, the capital.
+In a 2019 interview he explained that it was his only option.
+“The other option was to work as a director in national television which had only a few entertainment or political propaganda programmes.”
+He also taught at the Institute of Science and Information Technologies (ISTI), and Studio-School of the Voice of Zaire (SEVOZA).

-For ten years Mwezé Ngangura made TV documentaries in Zaire.

-He made his first documentary, Cheri Samba, in 1980.
-This is a portrait of a popular young painter from Kinshasa.

-His next work Kin Kiesse documents the sweet and sour pleasures of Kinshasa la Belle.

-"Kin-Kiesse" won prizes in Ouagadougou (FESPACO '83), Hammamet (CIRTEF '83), and was selected for INPUT '86 in Montreal.